United States Bankruptcy Proceedings for Latin American Corporates

 The benefits of US restructuring law are available to companies organised in, and predominantly operating in, other jurisdictions.
 Unlike most of the laws in the United States, Chapter 11 is expressly extraterritorial.
 There is no requirement that a debtor be organised in the United States.
 The technical jurisdictional requirement – including for a plenary Chapter 11 proceeding as well as for a Chapter 15 ancillary proceeding – is merely that the company have some property in the United States, and courts have interpreted the property requirement to be satisfied by a single bank account in New York City.
 Notwithstanding this low threshold, once a debtor is in Chapter 11, the orders of the court in the United States have global reach.
 For example, the moratorium on creditor action created by the filing of a Chapter 11 petition in the United States (the automatic stay) prohibits creditor action anywhere in the world, instantaneously on the first day of the case and without a requirement for international recognition.

-Even where a company decides not to pursue a plenary Chapter 11 in the United States, it may very well wish to undertake an ancillary Chapter 15 proceeding to recognise and give support to a primary proceeding in its home country, so long as it meets the technical jurisdictional requirements discussed above.
-Chapter 15 of the United States Bankruptcy Code was added in 2005 as the adoption of the Model Law on Cross-Border Insolvency promulgated by the United Nations Commission on International Trade Law.
-The principal goal of Chapter 15 is to promote legal certainty in international reorganisations and the efficient administration of such proceedings as between US courts and courts of foreign jurisdictions.
-Chapter 15 accomplishes this by providing judicial aid and relief to foreign insolvency proceedings, mostly after a formal recognition process.
+Even where a company decides not to pursue a plenary Chapter 11 in the United States, it may very well wish to commence an ancillary Chapter 15 proceeding to recognise and give support to a primary proceeding in its home country, so long as it meets the technical jurisdictional requirements discussed above.
+Chapter 15 of the United States Bankruptcy Code was added in 2005 and represents the adoption by the US of the Model Law on Cross-Border Insolvency (the Model Law) created by the United Nations Commission on International Trade Law.
+The Model Law has now been adopted by 53 countries (as of October 2021).
+The principal goal of Chapter 15 is to promote legal certainty in international reorganisations and the efficient administration of such proceedings as between US courts and courts of non-US jurisdictions.
+Chapter 15 accomplishes this by providing judicial aid and relief to non-US insolvency proceedings, mostly after a formal recognition process.

-While Chapter 15 does not provide a foreign debtor with the full toolbox of statutory powers provided to a Chapter 11 debtor, there are a number of useful benefits that are still available, particularly once the foreign proceeding has been recognised.
+While Chapter 15 does not provide a non-US debtor with the full toolbox of statutory powers provided to a Chapter 11 debtor, there are a number of useful benefits that are still available, particularly once the non-US proceeding has been recognised.
 These benefits are especially valuable to companies with significant creditor constituencies or assets in the United States.
 They include:

 - a stay that prevents creditor action on assets within the territorial jurisdiction of the United States;